top of page

 2. Mix all dry ingredients: baking soda, salt, ground flaxseeds, and sesame seeds (leave some seeds to sprinkle atop the bread).
 Set aside.

-3. Whisk the eggs in a stand mixer bowl, for 4-5 min., until it becomes pale and fluffy.
+3. Whisk the eggs in a stand mixer bowl for 4-5 min until pale and fluffy.

 4. Add the tahini and the date molasses (or any other natural sweeteners) to the bowl and mix until just incorporated.